dinesshkumar/Smart-Task-Master/README.md

 ## Installation

 ## Database Setup
-1.On the project folder, navigate to “backend\backend\settings.py” file, change the database parameter (line 115) to your credentials.
+1.On the project folder, navigate to “backend\backend\settings.py” file, change the database parameter (line 115) to your credentials.< br / >
-2.On terminal, cd backend  “python manage.py makemigrations”  “python manage.py migrate”
+2.On terminal, cd backend  “python manage.py makemigrations”  “python manage.py migrate”< br / >

 ## Backend Setup
 1.Download the code from here.